Find out when and how to pay Land Transaction Tax (LTT) to the Welsh Revenue Authority (WRA).

 How to pay

-- 12-digit Unique Transaction Reference Number (UTRN) from your online account
+When you pay, use the 12-digit Unique Transaction Reference Number (UTRN) from your online account as the payment reference.

-If you submit a paper return, you will not have a UTRN until your return is processed.
-Use one of the following for your payment reference number:
+You’ll not have a UTRN until your paper return is submitted and manually processed.
+Use one of the following for your payment reference:

 Ways to pay